port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive.md

 ---
 sidebar_position: 1
-sidebar_label: Setting Self-Service Actions In Port
+sidebar_label: Self-Service Actions Deep Dive
 ---

-# Setting Self-Service Actions In Port
+# Self-Service Actions Deep Dive

 **Self-Service Actions** in Port enable developer self-service by configuring one of the 3 Self-Service Action types on Blueprints and the Entities that originated from them: